 Program overview

-Program Structure
+Program structure

 • Common foundation year for all engineering students

-• Specialization options, such as Smart Grid and Engineering and Management
+• Specialization opportunities, such as Smart Grid

 Featured Experiences

-• Women in Engineering support program aimed at helping female students transition into engineering careers
+• Women in Engineering support program aimed at helping female students transition into engineering careers.

 Career Options